-Applications for funding can include support for travel, board and lodging, administration, production and other costs.
 Nordplus Horizontal does not define a maximum allocation limit, preferring instead to let the applicants themselves define their need for funding for any given project.
-However, applicants must note that Nordplus Horizontal has a limited budget and that approximately 1 million euro is awarded in total each year.
+However, applicants must note that Nordplus Horizontal has a limited budget and that approximately EUR 1 million is awarded in total annually.
 For that reason, careful consideration is given to whether the amount applied for is proportionate to the description of the individual project, its activities and results.
 The Nordplus Horizontal administration may reduce allocation to a project approved for a grant if the need for the grant is not clearly described or justified in the project description.
-An average Nordplus Horizontal grant is approximately 50,000 euro.